marcinwal/EthereumContractHelloWorld/README.md

 >truffle console //to see it
+      var accounts  = web3.eth.accounts;
+      //to see
-      var accounts  = web3.eth.accounts; //to see the list of accounts: var balance0 = web3.eth.getBalance(accounts[0]);
+      //the list of accounts:
+      var balance0 = web3.eth.getBalance(accounts[0]);

       HelloWorld.deployed(); // to see it exactly